sarah-maris/FEND-health-tracker/README.md

 ##Front End Nanodegree Project 5-2: Health Tracker
 ###Food Planner
-*This project uses the Backbone.js framework, Firebase storage and the Nutritionix API to track calories consumed*
+*This project uses the Backbone.js framework, Firebase storage, the Nutritionix API to track calories consumed and The New York Times API to provide Health News*

 See live here: http://sarah-maris.github.io/FEND-health-tracker/